 Roth IRA rules limit the amount of money you can earn and still make a contribution.
 However, there is a legal strategy you can employ to get money into a Roth IRA, even if you exceed the Roth IRA income limits.
 This technique is known as a backdoor Roth IRA.
 Here’s a look at the current Roth IRA contribution income limits, how you can get around them, and why you might want to invest in a backdoor Roth IRA.

 Maximum Income for Roth IRA

-The IRS uses your modified adjusted gross income to determine if you qualify to make the maximum Roth IRA contribution, which is $5,500 for 2018, or $6,500 if you’re age 50 or older.
+The IRS uses your modified adjusted gross income to determine if you qualify to make the maximum Roth IRA contribution, which is $6,000, or $7,000 if you’re age 50 or older.
 If you exceed the Roth IRA max income to make a full contribution, there’s a range of income in which the IRS allows you to make a reduced contribution.
 And there are Roth IRA limits above which you can’t make any Roth contribution at all.
 The ranges, based on different filing statuses, are as follows:

 How to Set Up a Backdoor Roth IRA

 A backdoor Roth IRA sidesteps Roth IRA income limitations by funneling money through a traditional IRA.
 A traditional IRA has no income limits for contributions, unlike a Roth IRA, so you can open a traditional IRA no matter what your income is.

 Once you’ve established your traditional IRA, you can either convert it to a Roth IRA or transfer the money to an existing Roth.
 Either way, the procedure for a backdoor Roth IRA is the same: You make a contribution to a traditional IRA, and then you convert that money to a Roth IRA.